These days you are spoiled for choice when it comes to picking a robo-advisor who can manage your money automatically.

 The weighted average expense ratio of a portfolio of exchange-traded funds in which assets are invested is a very reasonable 0.09%.

-Personal Capital Education Planner estimates how likely it is that you will meet your goals to finance the college tuition of a child.
+It estimates how likely it is that parents or guardians will meet their goals to finance the college tuition of a child.

-Simply enter the length of time you expect your child or beneficiary to attend college, and specify how much you would like to spend.
+Enter the length of time you expect your child or beneficiary to attend college, and specify how much you would like to spend.

 Personal Capital algorithms will then get to work and project how likely it is that you will meet your financial goals.

-Personal Capital Pros and Cons
+Pros and Cons

 |Personal Capital Pros||Personal Capital Cons|

-|✅ Management Fee: Clients with under $1,000,000 in assets under management pay 0.89% which is higher than Personal Capital’s peers in the robo-advisory business but substantially lower than traditional advisors who typically charge north of 1%.||❌ Upsells: It’s not a surprise that the free tools provided by Personal Capital come with a catch, and the catch is being upsold to the financial advisory service that generates revenues for Personal Capital.
-We found it to be a soft-sell and not unpleasant.|
+|✅ Reasonable Fees: Clients with under $1,000,000 in assets under management pay 0.89% which is higher than some robo-advisor rivals but significantly lower than traditional advisors who typically charge north of 1%.||❌ Soft-Sell: When you sign up to the free mobile app, you will be invited to speak with a financial advisor if you have enough money.
+We found the process to be a soft-sell and not intrusive.|

-|✅ Customer Support: Personal Capital stands above its competitors when it comes to customer experience on account of having human financial advisors who may be contacted via traditional channels, phone and email, as well as video chat.|
+|✅ Excellent Support: The customer experience is second to none thanks to dedicated human financial advisors who may be contacted via phone and email, as well as video chat.|

-Personal Capital Fees & Minimums
+Fees & Account Minimums